The WVU Bureau of Business and Economic Research is a member of the Association for University Business and Economic Research (AUBER).

 Since the 1940s, the BBER’s mission has been to serve the people of West Virginia by providing the state’s business and policymaking communities with reliable data and rigorous applied economic research and analysis that enables the state’s leaders to design better business practices and public policies.
 BBER research is disseminated through policy reports and briefs, through large public forums, and through traditional academic outlets.
 BBER researchers are widely quoted for their insightful research in state and regional news media.
 The BBER’s research and education/outreach efforts to public- and private-sector leaders are typically sponsored by various government and private-sector organizations.

-The BBER has research expertise in the areas of public policy, health economics, energy economics, economic development, economic impact analysis, economic forecasting, tourism and leisure economics, and education policy, among others.
-The BBER has a full-time staff of three PhD economists, two master’s-level economists, and one bachelor’s-level economist.
-This staff is augmented by graduate student research assistants.
-The BBER also collaborates frequently with affiliated faculty from within the College of Business and Economics as well as from other parts of WVU.
+The BBER has research expertise in the areas of public policy, health economics, energy economics, economic development, economic impact analysis, economic forecasting, and education policy, among others.
+The BBER has a full-time staff of four Ph.D. economists and one master’s-level economist.
+This staff is augmented by Ph.D. student research assistants.
+BBER researchers also collaborate with faculty from within the College of Business and Economics as well as from other parts of WVU.